Settsu-shi Station: Line

 The station is served by local trains on the Kyōto Main Line.
 All higher types of trains pass the station.

 Layout

-The station has two side platforms, connected each other by an underground passage, serving two tracks.
+The station has two side platforms, connected to each other by an underground passage, serving two tracks.
 Each platform has a ticket gate that serves each side of the station.

 Carbon neutrality

 The station was featured as the first ever carbon neutral railway station in Japan.
 According to an estimate in 2008, the station would emit 65 tons of carbon dioxide per year.
 To make the station carbon neutral, the railway company would reduce this figure by 35 tons by technical measures such as usage of solar power, regeneration by elevators, and reduction of water usage.
-The remaining 30 tons would be offset by purchase of carbon credit and so forth.
+The remaining 30 tons would be offset by the purchase of carbon credit and so forth.

 History

 Settsu-shi Station opened on 14 March 2010.

 Station numbering was introduced to all Hankyu stations on 21 December 2013 with this station being designated as station number HK-67.